 Source: Heavenly, Wikimedia Commons. https://de.wikipedia.org/wiki/Dehnungsmessstreifen#/media/Datei:Tensometr_foliowy.jpg, public domain license.
 Last access: April 30th, 2021.

-Another strategy can be shown for the measurement of a bending beam as shown in the right-hand section of figure 3.8.
-When a beam is fixed on one end, and a mechanical force is applied to the top, the top side of the beam is elongated, whereas the bottom side is reduced in size.
+Another strategy can be used for the measurement of a bending beam, as shown in the right-hand section of Figure 3.8.
+When a beam is fixed at one end and a mechanical force is applied to the top, the top side of the beam is elongated, whereas the bottom side is reduced in size.
 This means that strain gauges B and C need to be mounted to the top side, and strain gauges A and D to the bottom side.
-Then the strains and bridge voltage result as:
+Then, the strains and bridge voltage result as

 εB=εC=ε→∆RBR0=∆RCR0=k∙ε